teamsonic/thumbnail-api/README.md

 and then launch the server, which will be reachable at http://127.0.0.1:8000.

 ### Creating Thumbnails
-Once the FastAPI server is running, you can access the interactive API docs at http://127.0.0.1:8000/docs and use the `/upload_image` endpoint to submit an image to be converted to a thumbnail; the server will begin processing the image and return a `job_id` associated with this task.
+Once the FastAPI server is running, you can access the interactive API docs at http://127.0.0.1:8000 and use the `/upload_image` endpoint to submit an image to be converted to a thumbnail.

+> Only JPG images are officially supported, and other file types -- especially those that are not images -- may be rejected by the server.
+Some image types, like PNG, can be made into a thumbnail, but you may notice visual issues that arise from converting the image to RGB mode.

+The server will begin processing the image and return a `job_id` associated with this task.

 Using this `job_id`, make a request to the `/check_job_status/{job_id}` endpoint.
 If the job is complete, the thumbnail will be displayed.
 Otherwise, the current status of the job will be sent back, which can be